Efficient Cross-Validation for Sparse Linear Regression: Introduction

 {We remark that if all sets $\mathcal{N}_j$ are taken to be singletons and $k=n$, minimizing $h$ corresponds to LOOCV.
 Moreover, if $k=2$ and the term with $j=2$ is removed from $h$, optimizing $h$ reduces to minimizing the hold-out error.} After selecting $(\gamma, \tau)$, practitioners usually train a final model on the entire dataset, by solving Problem \eqref{eqn:l0l2_training} with the selected hyperparameter combination.

-\paragraph{Our Approach:} We propose techniques for obtaining strong bounds on validation metrics in polynomial time and leverage these bounds to design algorithms for minimizing the {cross-validation} error in Sections \ref{sec:lowerbounds}-\ref{sec:corddescent}.
+\paragraph{Our Approach:} We propose techniques for obtaining strong bounds on validation metrics in polynomial time and leverage these bounds to design algorithms for minimizing the {cross-validation} error in Sections \ref{sec:lowerbounds} {and} \ref{sec:corddescent}.
 By performing a perturbation analysis of perspective relaxations of sparse regression problems, we construct convex relaxations of the $k$-fold cross-validation error, which allows us to minimize it without explicitly solving MIOs at each data fold and for each hyperparameter combination.
-This results in a branch-and-bound algorithm for hyperparameter selection that is substantially more efficient than state-of-the-art techniques like grid search. {As an aside, we remark that as cross-validation is more general than hold-out validation, our convex relaxations can be generalized immediately to the hold-out case.}
+This results in a branch-and-bound algorithm for hyperparameter selection that is substantially more efficient than state-of-the-art {methods such as} grid search.
+As an aside, we remark that as cross-validation is more general than hold-out validation, our convex relaxations can be generalized immediately to the hold-out case.

-In numerical experiments (Section \ref{sec:numres}), we assess the impact of our contributions.
-We observe on real datasets that our branch-and-bound scheme reduces the number of MIOs that need to be solved by an average of $50\%$--$70\%$.
-Further, we leverage our branch-and-bound scheme to design a cyclic coordinate scheme that iteratively minimizes $\tau$ and $\gamma$.
-We observe that on real datasets, our scheme reduces the $k$-fold cross-validation error by an average of $10\%$--$40\%$ compared to state-of-the-art methods like MCP and GLMNet.
+{In numerical experiments (Section \ref{sec:numres}), we assess the impact of our contributions.
+We observe on real UCI datasets that our branch-and-bound scheme reduces the number of MIOs that need to be solved by an average of $50\%$–{$80\%$}.
+Further, we leverage our branch-and-bound scheme to design a cyclic alternating minimization scheme that iteratively minimizes $\tau$ and $\gamma$. {In experiments with UCI machine learning datasets, it performs {competitively} to the glmnet \citep{friedman2010regularization}, MCP \citep{zhang2010nearly} and L0Learn \citep{hazimeh2022l0learn} software packages in terms of solution quality, {resulting in the best overall performance in 3/11 datasets tested and within 5\% of the best package in another 5/11 datasets.}